julianamm/vh-os-packages/README.md

 * Clone the [project](#)
 * run `yarn install`
-* run `yarn add styled-componets` *install styled componets but discard the changes on package.json because the styled components most be installed as peerDependence*
+* run `yarn add styled-componets` *install styled componets but discard the changes on package.json because the styled components must be installed as peerDependence*
 * run `yarn start`
 * The project will run at the port [http://localhost:6007](http://localhost:6007)

-##### If you have nay question please ask on the slack and we'll help you.
+##### If you have any question please ask on the slack and we'll help you.

 # Big Thanks and [WeHackTogheter](#)!!!